19th Century Cartridge Pleated Skirt

 Once you understand the process of creating cartridge pleats you’ll be able to use the technique on other garment areas like sleeves in the 1830s and 1840s and Renaissance/Elizabethan skirts.
 Even the hem methods taught in class can be used on all Victorian Era skirts - 1830s through to 1900.
 The skills you learn here will take you far in your historical costuming journey!

-With each lesson you have a chance to ask the instructor questions, post photos about your project as you work on it, and get feedback.
+In each tutorial section you have a chance to ask the instructor questions, post photos about your project as you work on it, and get feedback.
+Open dialogue with other students working on the same issues can be motivating and boost confidence as you work through your project.

 Skills & Techniques You'll Learn in Class: